3rd October: National Day in Germany

 As with July 4th in the USA or July 14th in France, October 3rd is a public holiday in Germany.
 It gives all citizens the opportunity to look beyond regional, identity or religious differences and think about, and possibly even celebrate, the unity of the country.

 The “Day of German Unity” (Tag der Deutschen Einheit) commemorates 3rd October 1990, the official date on which West and East Germany were reunited.
-This very recent bank holidays celebrates a country whose borders and identity are new realities.
+This relatively recent national holiday celebrates a country whose borders and identity are new realities.

 The story of a choice